pchaubal/Epidemic_nbody/README.md

 This is an attempt to simulate epidemic spread inspired from 3blue1brown channel

 # TODO list
-* Implement the senario of death
+* Implement the scenario of death
 * Implement infection radius
 * Show a plot on side which keeps a track of healthy/infected/recovered
 * Implement a repulsive force for social distancing